ENQUIRE NOW

 School_Life_2_N1564_medium.jpg

-Pupils in Huili's secondary school have regular one-on-one communication with their house tutors.
+Pupils in Hiba's secondary school have regular one-on-one communication with their house tutors.
 Through a series of in-depth conversations, the tutor gave Chelsea clear guidance on her next stage of study.
 For example, in specific subjects such as maths, science, English and Chinese, teaching assessment is classified into different aspects rather than simply assessing test scores.

 Through the guidance of the school and teachers, my child developed a sense of 'self-knowledge about her education and growth.
 It was also easier for parents to identify areas where their child still must improve.